How long have you worked as a financial planner?

 What is the typical process for working with you?

 Financial planning works best as a relationship.
 It starts with a conversation where we identify your goals and points of stress around money.
 We’ll then build a clear picture of your wealth and talk about what’s possible: how can we change your current circumstances to align with where you’d like to be in a year, 5 years, 10 years, and beyond?
-I create a detailed Action Plan and Recommendations that will help you make progress towards your goals.
-We’ll tweak your Action Plan and I’ll make new recommendations as life happens and we continue to move forward together.
+I create a detailed financial plan that will help you make progress towards your goals.
+We’ll tweak your plan and I’ll make new recommendations as life happens and we continue to move forward together.